 When deciding a place to keep your guitar, you could examine it first with RuuviTag.
 Your guitar requires a stable temperature with stable humidity, so any drafty spot should not be considered.

 - heat ventilations.

-I, for instance, found just a perfect spot from my apartment where the humidity and temperature are perfect by using RuuviTag.
-It gives me peace of mind to know that my guitar is not drying slowly while I am not giving her attention.
+I, for instance, found just a perfect spot from my apartment where the humidity and temperature are ideal by using RuuviTag.
+It gives me peace of mind to know that my guitar is not drying slowly while not giving her attention.

-Once you know your room’s temperature and humidity levels you could take a look to this article about How to control the humidity in your guitar & instrument room.
-If you are not ready to invest in an air humidifier, you could pick up some new information on how to humidify a room naturally.
+Once you know your room’s temperature and humidity levels, you could take a look at this article about How to control the humidity in your guitar & instrument room.
+If you are not ready to invest in an air humidifier, you could pick up some new information on humidifying a room naturally.